IBM/janusgraph-utils/README.md

 	VertexType.row: change number of vertex of the named label
 	EdgeTypes: contains any number of different vertex labels EdgeTypes[0].name: change the first edgelabel name
 	EdgeTypes[0].columns: may contain any number of columns(edge property keys).
-Column names, dataType, and composit are all customizable.
+		- columns names: any string
+		- dataType: String, Long, Integer, and Date.
+		- composit: true or false
-	EdgeTypes[0].relations: Defines how the named edge relations can happen and number of occurrences.
+		- mixedIndex: any String (default should be "search") EdgeTypes[0].relations: Defines how the named edge relations can happen and number of occurrences.
 ```
 {